Confessing Sins and Repenting

 - Using the support of a helper

 - On our own it’s often very difficult for us to go through all the necessary steps of repentance.
-When sin is no longer a secret, it loses its strength.
-That’s why James 5:16 encourages us to not go through these steps alone: “Therefore confess your sins to each other and pray for each other so that you may be healed.”
+But when sin is no longer a secret, it loses its strength.
+This is why James 5:16 encourages us to not go through these steps alone: “Therefore confess your sins to each other and pray for each other so that you may be healed.”

 - Our conscience

-- Like an inner voice our conscience can warn us when we’re about to break a rule.
+- Like an inner voice, our conscience can warn us when we’re about to break a rule.
 It is shaped by the environment we grew up in and what was considered “right” and “wrong”.
-But these aren’t necessarily in accordance with God’s standards.
-That means we can’t rely only on our conscience.
-Sometimes our conscience may give us false alarms, in other areas it may be dull and doesn’t warn us even if something is a sin in God’s eyes.
-We need to check with God if He sees something as sin and let our thoughts and emotions be changed by Him accordingly.
+But those aren’t necessarily in accordance with God’s standards.
+This means we can’t rely only on our conscience.
+Sometimes our conscience may give us false alarms, while in other areas it may be dull and so doesn’t warn us even if something is a sin in God’s eyes.
+We need to check with God if He sees something as sin, and let Him change our thoughts and emotions accordingly.

 Read Galatians 5:19-21.
 Take two minutes to ask God the following question and make notes: